 If you will be using these items during a group visit, please reserve copies during your scheduling and we will have them ready and waiting for you!
 Details on scheduling can be found at the Group Visit page.

-These self-guided scavenger hunts are a fun way for students and leaders to explore the Sanctuary.
+These scavenger hunts are a fun way for students and leaders to explore the Sanctuary.

-This hunt has 16 squares with pictures and simple text describing things to find around the Sanctuary’s paved visitor path.
+This scavenger hunt for early elementary students has 16 squares with pictures and simple text describing things to find around the Sanctuary’s paved visitor path.

 - A clipboard, dry-erase marker and laminated “Can you find?” sheet.

-- All materials should be returned to the Sanctuary Resource Center/Bookstore upon completion.
+- All materials should be returned to the Sanctuary Resource Center upon completion.

 For middle school groups, students will work in pairs.
 Each pair of students will receive:

-- A copy of the correct answers to the “Scientific Scavenger Hunt” will be given to each teacher upon arrival.
+- A copy of the correct answers to the scavenger hunt will be given to each teacher upon arrival.

 Since 1927, the W.K.
 Kellogg Bird Sanctuary has been a home for wildlife and a place for research, education and outreach.
-On the Historical Walking Tour, we welcome you to experience how the Sanctuary has changed over time.
-The tour is located along the main 3/4 mile paved path and a brochure maps six marked locations along the way that highlight aspects of our rich history.
+We welcome you to explore how the Sanctuary has changed over time.
+The tour is located along the main 3/4-mile paved path, and a brochure maps six marked locations along the way that highlight aspects of our rich history.

-Take this trail guide on the 1 mile Bluebird Trail.
-There are 5 points along the trail that correlate to different sections of the guide and share information on Eastern Bluebirds, nest box residents, backyard habitat, native plants, and monitoring nest boxes.
+Take this trail guide on the mile-long Bluebird Trail.
+There are five points along the trail that correlate to different sections of the guide and share information on Eastern Bluebirds, nest box residents, backyard habitat, native plants, and monitoring nest boxes.
 This is a great resource if you are interested in birds that use nest boxes!